17 September 2019

 - manage tasks and report daily work (JIRA),

-- create test cases and perform tests (QA Touch).
+- create test cases and perform high-quality control tests (QA Touch).

-One of the first standards we created was error logging.
+One of the first Quality Assurance standards we created was error logging.
 You probably ask yourself: “why this one”?
-The answer is simple – every QA engineer, while testing an application, provides a list of errors which they’ve found and which need to be corrected.
-The standard describes all the necessary elements which should be included in the error log.
+The answer is simple – every Quality Assurance engineer, while testing an application, provides a list of errors that they’ve found in the product and that need to be corrected in order to ensure high-quality improvement.
+The QA standards describe all the necessary elements which should be included in the error log.

-Also, for each error we specify the priority determining its impact on the system.
+Also, for each error Quality Assurance specialists specify the priority determining its impact on the developed system.
 You know the drill: critical errors should be repaired quickly because they prevent the full business path from being executed.

 Why is that important?
-We spot bugs, so developers could take care of them later.
+Quality Assurance spots bugs, so software developers could take care of them later.
 Describing errors according to the standard guarantees that developers will quickly reproduce the error and will be able to fix it in no time.
-After all, they are subjected to the same standard pattern.
-You may spend more time to correctly log a bug, but in the end, this action directly increases the quality of the tested software.
+After all, they are subjected to the same software quality assurance standard pattern.
+You may spend more time to correctly log a bug, but in the end, this action directly increases the quality of products/software.

-This is where we use our standard to log errors.
+This is where we use our Quality Assurance standard to log errors.
 Also, due to its capabilities, JIRA is useful to describe a given functionality as a User Story.
 The task prepared in this way is sent for testing.
-After completing the tests and closing the task, the tester must enter a comment containing a brief description of their work performed during the tests – what exactly was tested, in what environment and which devices were used for this purpose along with information about the software version and the tested application.
+After completing the Quality Assurance activities and closing the task, the tester must enter a comment containing a brief description of their work performed during the tests – what exactly was tested, in what environment, and which devices were used for this purpose along with information about the software version and the tested application.

-We create a space in Confluence for each project.
-This is where we store all the basic information about the project, functional descriptions and solutions used in creating or testing the application.
-This is a very important element for us – in the case of substitution in the project, the new person has all the necessary information available straight away and can quickly catch up with all the details to support the project team with tests.
+We create a space in Confluence for each software project.
+This is where we store all the basic information about the project development, functional descriptions, and solutions used in creating or testing the application.
+This is a very important element for us – in the case of substitution in the software project, the new person (whether it’s a software developer or Quality Assurance control) has all the necessary data available straight away and can quickly catch up with all the details to support the project team with conducting specific tests objectives.

-As a QA department, we also have our own Confluence space where descriptions of processes and standards implemented in our department are provided.
-This QA space also contains the defined goals for Quality Assurance engineers, know-how materials that allow for further training and exchange of knowledge among us.
+As a QA department, we also have our own Confluence space where guidelines and descriptions of processes and standards implemented in our department are provided.
+This Quality Assurance space also contains the defined requirements, activities, and goals for Quality Assurance engineers and know-how materials that allow for further training and exchange of knowledge inside the company.

-Every Thursday, our QAs are required to provide the status of their assigned testing tasks.
+Every Thursday, our QAs are required to provide the status of their assigned testing activities.
 As mentioned before, Confluence is pretty useful here – we have a special report template that we simply fill in using defined statuses and failure reasons.
-After that, all reports are assigned to the Head of QA who can quickly check the status of each project (and know whether his help is needed or not).
+After that, all reports are assigned to the Head of Quality Assurance who can quickly check the status of each project (and know whether his help is needed or not).

 Regression testing & QA Touch

-QA Touch is a fairly new tool in our department.
+QA Touch is a fairly new tool in our organization.
 It allows you to manage the test run and is used during pre-release regression testing for the client.
-For QA engineer to take full advantage of the tool, they must have test cases prepared before performing regression testing.
+For Quality Assurance engineers to take full advantage of the tool, they must have test cases prepared before performing regression testing.
 Where to get them?

-Test cases are created during the entire test process in the project, strictly based on the standards.
+Test cases are created during the entire test process in the software quality project, strictly based on Quality Assurance standards.
 You create them in the easiest way possible, so they include the lowest maintenance cost (the so-called high-level cases), and their implementation is quick and simple.
-Each test case should contain well-described initial conditions, steps to perform it and the expected result.
+Each test case should contain well-described initial conditions, steps to perform it, and the expected result.
 Cases are created for basic business paths, they are saved in QA Touch and then assigned to tests in a given release.
-While performing tests, the QA engineer sets their status and, after completing the tests, generates a report (including a number of cases that have been carried out and how many of them passed/failed the tests).
+While performing tests, the QA engineer sets their status and, after completing the tests, generates a report (including the number of cases that have been carried out and how many of them passed/failed the tests).
 I highly recommend QA Touch, as it has many other possibilities that you can discover and use in your testing process.

 In big projects, we implement tests to cover business flow using Gherkin.
 The already-prepared scenarios are used during regression testing with our custom, open-source automation tool Kakunin.
 If you want to read more and check out how it works, you can visit Kakunin’s official website here.

 When we start regression testing, before we release the production version, we wonder where to start and what we should test.
-During such tests, every QA engineer must remember the most important functionalities of the application from a business point of view and the correct operation of the application.
+During such tests, every Quality Assurance engineer must remember the most important functionalities of the application from a business point of view and the correct operation of the software.